koot-labs/telegram-bot-dialogs/UPGRADE.md

 # Upgrade Guide

-## Upgrading from 0.13 to 1.0
+## Upgrading from 0.X.Y to 1.0

 This is a major release that includes several backward-incompatible changes.
 Please review this guide thoroughly before upgrading.

+### Breaking Changes

+⚠️ **High Impact Changes**

+- Method renames in core classes
+- Configuration structure changes
+- Removal of deprecated methods
+- Changes in `BotInitiatedUpdate` constructor

 ### Method Renames